ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 * The number and profile names of dedicated hosts are determined by the `worker_node_instance_type` parameter.

-* The current solution supports a single instance profile type from any of the supported families: bx2, cx2, mx2, and so on.
+* The current solution supports a single instance profile type from any of the supported families: bx2, cx2, mx2, third-generation, and so on.

 For more information, go to [Profiles](https://cloud.ibm.com/docs/vpc?topic=vpc-dh-profiles&interface=ui).